hnky/AzureOpenAIService-Workshop/docs/10-Explore-AI-Models.md

 # Explore AI Models

-Before you begin this section, navigate to [WEB URL for UI]:
+Before you begin this section, navigate to [setup](Setup) part of the workshop.

 ## Deployed models available:
-{add sections and screenshot of what model is deployed in the environment] The model deployed that we are using is:
- - gpt-35-turbo: an instance of the OpenAI ChatGPT model
+In this workshop you will be using the gpt-35-turbo model an instance of the OpenAI ChatGPT model

 In this workshop, we will occasionally mention GPT-4, the latest model from OpenAI, but we will not use it.